ndcroos/package-the-module-lp-author/README.md

-# package-and-release-the-module-lp-author
+# package-the-module-lp-author
-Repository for liveProject: Package and Release the Module
+Repository for liveProject: Package the Module